Understanding the Importance of pH in Cocoa Powder

 - Strong cocoa aroma

-- Higher retention of natural flavonoids and antioxidants
+- Higher levels of natural flavonoids and antioxidants

-Because of its lower pH, natural cocoa powder reacts effectively with baking soda (sodium bicarbonate).
-This reaction produces carbon dioxide, helping baked goods rise and achieve a lighter texture.
+Due to its lower pH, natural cocoa powder reacts effectively with baking soda.
+Consequently, this reaction produces carbon dioxide, which helps baked goods rise and achieve a lighter texture.

 Typical Applications